mhasoba/TheMulQuaBio/content/lectures/BiolStructs_C/Part_14-Embedding_C_in_R.md

 Okay, that looks way more different than the previous version and looks very little as C we have been seen so far.
 This is partly because the authors of the `.Call` interface have made extensive use of macros (in capital letters here - a C feature we won't examine in details).
-Basically, all these macro are used to communicate between R and C in the most safe way as possible (no memory leaks, no bad access, no wrong variables attributions, etc...).
+Basically, all these macro are used to communicate between R and C by coercing the data types appropriately.
+The `PROTECT` and `UNPROTECT` statements ensure that R's run-time memory manager (garbage collector) doesn't sweep up any memory needed by the C environment.

 If we dissect the code line by line, it'll make actually sense:

 ```C